rudi77/sdc/project2/writeup.md

 Different visualization techniques have been applied to the data sets.
 First I displayed one traffic sign per class of the training set.
 Then I plotted the samples distribution of the training, validation and test sets.
 And finally I made a horizontal bar chart of the training set.
 The code for this step is contained in the code cells 3,6, and 8 of the IPython notebook.
-Photographs are taken under different lighting conditions and from different perspectives and distances.
+Photographs of the traffic signs are taken under different lighting conditions and from different perspectives and distances.

 ![alt text][image1]

 The sample distributions of the training, validation and test sets are shown in the next image.
 The distributions across the data sets look very similar and unbalanced.
-Some classes contain more then 2000 images whereas others contain less then 250 images.
-This could lead to biased predictions which means that some classes mmay be predicted more accurately than others.
+Some classes contain more then 1500 images whereas others contain less then 250 images.
+This could lead to biased predictions which means that some classes may be predicted more accurately than others.
 One way to overcome this problem is to increase the samples of the underrepresented data by artificially augmenting them.

 ![alt text][image2]